salesforce/Argus/pull_request_template.md

 # Pull Request Checklist

-- [ ] Unit tests ran succesfully ?
 - [ ] End2End tests ran succesfully ?
-- [ ] If code touches historical or needs prod data, did you run the private build in QA cluster ?
+- [ ] If code touches historical or needs prod data, did you run the private build in QA cluster and tested it?
 - [ ] I only test my code in Production
 - [ ] Did you squash your commits ?